 - Function.
 Oftentimes we stumble upon the dilemma of form vs function when it comes to the choice of our furniture.
 But then again, wouldn’t it be good to have a piece that looks good and that functions well, too?
 Ask the question what purpose would that furniture piece serve?
 If it does not, then it may just be a waste of precious space under your patio awnings.

 - Quality.
 Of course more than the design and look of your furniture piece, it’s important to make sure that it’s made of quality material.
 Inspect joints and weldings, finishes, cushions, etc. and assess if they can withstand harsh weather conditions and rigor use.
 Don’t forget that these furniture pieces are to be stored outside despite the patio awnings.
 Many quality furniture pieces are pricey, but they do last for a long time, which makes it a wise investment.

 - Maintenance.
 This is a bit related to quality, but choosing low-maintenance furniture pieces to go under your lawn awnings would allow you to make the most of your stay outdoor.
 Furniture pieces that require a lot of cleaning, installation, and the likes, would eat much of your time.

 Getting patio awnings in your homes is exciting; it’s also exciting to add furniture pieces under it for you to enjoy with.
 However, like many things, one does not just simply get a piece to place under it.
-The considerations above can help you decide which ones go best in your outdoor, under your patio awnings.
+The considerations above can help you decide which ones go best in your outdoor, under your patio awnings especially if you have a narrow home design.
 Happy shopping!